magicyuli/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/magicyuli/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) and [a sample run of my code](https://github.com/magicyuli/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.html)
+You're reading it! and here is a link to my [project code](https://github.com/magicyuli/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) and [a sample run of my code](https://github.com/magicyuli/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.html) (might be too big to be viewed in git directly..)

 ### Data Set Summary & Exploration